eyyeung/Rent-a-cat-ruby-on-rails-web-app/README.md

 # Description
 * A web application written in Ruby on Rails for users to rent a cat for a period of time.
-Detect and disallow duplicate bookings.
-Basic functionality and minimal CSS styling.
+* This project is created as an exercise to create a Ruby on Rails web application with basic 'booking' functionality and minimal CSS styling.